- Eastbourne in East Sussex - Grid ref: TV 615999 (start or finish)

 About the South Downs Way

-For maps, route descriptions and help in planning your visit visit the National Trails website.
+For maps, route descriptions and help in planning your visit see the National Trails website.

-The South Downs Way is currently the only fully open Bridleway National Trail which is accessible to a suitable cross-country motorised wheelchair.
+The South Downs Way is currently the only fully open Bridleway National Trail accessible to a suitable cross-country motorised wheelchair.
 Disabled people using 'Tramper' type off-road buggies can complete the whole route.

 - Horse riding: Riders will be able to do a similar distance each day to fast walkers, around 6 days for the whole trail.